unparalleled-js/docs-1/docs/connectors/bigquery/get-query-result-action.md

     </tr>
     <tr>
       <td>Output fields</td>
-      <td>This input field appears when "Automatic schema introspection" is false.
-Use this to manually define the output fields of your query.
-The names given to the output should be identical to the column names expected.</td>
+      <td>Use this to manually define the output fields of your query.
+The names given to the output should be identical to the column names expected.<br> <a href='/connectors/bigquery.html#defining-your-output-fields'>Find out how to define your output fields quickly and easily.</a></td>
     </tr>
   </tbody>
 </table>